iamcarlosdaniel/MAGEO/README.md

 ![](docs/assets/banner.png)

-SIGEMUV (Sistema de Gestión Integral de Eventos y Marketing de la Universidad del Valle) is a platform developed to comprehensively manage upcoming events, as well as coordinate with the Marketing and Maintenance departments to efficiently and effectively carry out the necessary tasks for these events.
+MAGEO (Marketing And Events Management for Organizations) is a comprehensive platform developed to oversee upcoming events and streamline coordination with Marketing and Operations departments, ensuring tasks are efficiently executed.

-In a dynamic environment with a high volume of requests for various activities, the efficiency of event management is crucial for the Marketing department.
-It is essential for maintaining relevance and attractiveness for the student community, external individuals, and stakeholders.
-Aware of this need, the Univalle marketing department has identified an opportunity to improve its processes through the development of a dedicated digital platform for managing and coordinating events within the university.
+Operating within dynamic environments characterized by a multitude of activity requests, optimizing event management is critical for organizational success.
+Maintaining relevance and appeal to various stakeholders hinges on this efficiency.
+Recognizing this imperative, organizations have identified an opportunity to enhance their workflows by introducing MAGEO—a specialized digital platform tailored for event management and coordination.

 ## Getting started
 ### Installation